corecathx/FNF-CDEV-Engine/example_mods/readme.txt

 Mods Folder!
-Go to 'Modding' options on CDEV-Engine to make mods!
+Go to 'Modding' options on CDEV Engine to make mods!